Synchronization in coupled laser arrays with correlated and uncorrelated disorder

 \section{Abstract}

-Quenched disorder is commonly investigated in the context of many body systems such as a varying magnetic field in interacting spin models, or frequency variance of interacting oscillators.
-It is often difficult to study the effect of disorder on these systems experimentally since it requires a method to change its properties in a controlled fashion.
-In this work, we study the effect of quenched disorder in the form of frequency detuning on a coupled lasers array using a novel degenerate cavity with tunable disorder and coupling strength.
-By controlling the properties of the disorder such as its magnitude and spatial correlations, we measure the gradual decrease of phase locking due to the effects of disorder and demonstrate that the effects of disorder depend on the ratio between its correlation length and the size of the phase locked cluster.
+The effect of quenched disorder in a many-body system is experimentally investigated in a controlled fashion.
+It is done by measuring the phase synchronization (i.e. mutual coherence) of 400 coupled lasers as a function of tunable disorder and coupling strengths.
+The results reveal that correlated disorder has a non-trivial effect on the decrease of phase synchronization, which depends on the ratio of the disorder correlation length over the average number of synchronized lasers.
+The experimental results are supported by numerical simulations and analytic derivations.

-\textit{Introduction - } Many different physical systems, both quantum and classical, are well described by many-body interacting oscillators: Transverse field spin models describe spins effectively rotating around the local magnetic field, which can synchronize to reach finite magnetization even in the presence of a spatially varying magnetic field \cite{kiely2018relationship,henkel1984statistical,juhasz2014random,mckenzie1996exact,fisher1992random}.
-The synchronization of classical phase oscillators has been theoretically studied for decades through the Kuramoto model\cite{acebron2005kuramoto}, and is manifested in many different systems such as arrays of Josephson junctions\cite{wiesenfeld1998frequency,trees2005synchronization}, phase locking of coupled laser arrays \cite{yeung1999time,takemura2021emulating}, and even human networks \cite{shahal2020synchronization}.
-In all of these, disorder in the system is one of the main obstacles to synchronization, acting against the interaction between the individual members of the ensemble.
+\textit{Introduction - } Many different quantum and classical physical systems can be described by the framework of many-body interacting oscillators.
+Examples include transverse-field spin models, wherein spins rotating around a local magnetic field can synchronize to reach finite magnetization even in the presence of a spatially varying magnetic field \cite{kiely2018relationship,henkel1984statistical,juhasz2014random,mckenzie1996exact,fisher1992random}.
+Synchronization of classical phase oscillators has been studied for decades through the Kuramoto model \cite{acebron2005kuramoto}, and is manifested in many different systems such as arrays of Josephson junctions \cite{wiesenfeld1998frequency,trees2005synchronization}, coupled laser arrays \cite{yeung1999time,takemura2021emulating}, and even human networks \cite{shahal2020synchronization}.
+In all of these, disorder plays a major role in synchronization.
+There are cases where disorder leads to synchronization \cite{niederberger2010disorder,villain1980order}, but in general it acts as an obstacle, preventing the interaction between the individual members of the ensemble so they cannot synchronize.

+While many theoretical investigations of the effects of disorder on synchronization have been performed \cite{acebron2005kuramoto,sonnenschein2013approximate, granato1986quenched,vlasov2013synchronization,rouzaire2021defect}, it is difficult to verify the results experimentally because excessively high control and accuracy are needed.
+Several systems with robustness to disorder were recently reported \cite{contractor2022scalable,alex2021,bandres2018topological,rosiek2023observation,wang2009observation,hafezi2011robust}, but with limited ability to tune the disorder and quantify their robustness.